-On receiving the vaccine in a Walmart
+On receiving the Vaccine in a Walmart

-I try to smile with my eyes
+I smile with my eyes

-but I know I only look wary,
+but I know I only look wary–

 must read more like mistrust.

 Is the Virus smaller than

-the smell of popcorn–
+the smell of popcorn?

-smaller than the scent of
+Smaller than the scent of

 paperbacks and floor wax

-of record stores when dad was alive
+record stores when dad was alive

 or silent libraries of bended spines

-when I was not needed,
+where I was not needed,

-and I was not seen–
+when I was not seen–

 I receive the needle.

-Turnstiles beep but
+Turnstiles rattle and sensors beep

-for our throats to close
+for my throat to close and know

-knowing if one of us slumps from a stroke
+if I slump from a stroke

 the girl in the blue smock

-the locked-up Enfamil.
+to the locked-up deodorant.